threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 *Consider storing the entire contents of your `zstor-default.toml` file in a durable and secure data store like a password manager.*

-## Front End Deployment
+## Frontend System Prep

-At this point, we are ready to complete the setup of the front end.
+At this point, we are ready to proceed the setup of the frontend system.
 We'll demonstrate all necessary commands to do this in any Linux system that already has `wget` installed, FUSE enabled in the kernel, and a Mycelium connectivity.
 If you deployed a VM on the ThreeFold Grid according to the instructions above, then these requirements are already met.

 ### Install Binaries